eyanoapp/opensigl/docs/en/medical-records/patient-registration.md

 # Patient Management

 The vast majority of clients of the hospital are patients.
-Since BHIMA is primarily focused on the accounting and managerial aspects of the hospital, the medical records component of BHIMA are underdeveloped.
+Since OpenSIGL is primarily focused on the accounting and managerial aspects of the hospital, the medical records component of OpenSIGL are underdeveloped.
 Instead the primary function of patients is to create a debtor to attach a financial history to.
-Despite the emphasis on finance, BHIMA supports a few purely medical features, including demographic and biometric data associated with patients, a tool to attach documents to patients, management of patient groups, and management of patient visits.
+Despite the emphasis on finance, OpenSIGL supports a few purely medical features, including demographic and biometric data associated with patients, a tool to attach documents to patients, management of patient groups, and management of patient visits.

 <div class="bs-callout bs-callout-primary">
 <h4>Have a recommendation?</h4>
-If you have any recommendations for features lacking in BHIMA or ways the medical records might be improved, please get in touch with the developers.
+If you have any recommendations for features lacking in OpenSIGL or ways the medical records might be improved, please get in touch with the developers.
 We would love to hear about it!
 </div>

 Patients play the duel role of being both a sick person in need of treatment and a debtor that develops a financial history.
 It is useful to separate these two concepts since they have different concerns.
 The diagrams below attempt to distinguish these concepts: